illinois-data-curation/is477-fa24-TEAM_REN/README.md

 - Contributed to the README.md file

 **Richa:**
-- Worked primarily on the data cleaning and integration
 - Created dataframes for each of the data sources and merged the data to clean it
 - Further cleaned data to only have relevant columns and also created all visualizations
 - Contributed to the README.md file
+- Assisted with documentation and visualization analysis as well as outlining manual steps

 **Natasha:**
 - Primarily created the workflow for the reproduction of the analysis